 A number of Durham colleges offer their own Visiting College Fellowships (listed below on the left and below), most of which are offered for one term with the College providing free board and lodging but no stipend.
 Travel expenses are not paid.

 This scheme is, for the most part, separate from the IAS Fellowship scheme and makes it possible for a small number of visiting scholars to spend usually one term in Durham during the course of the academic year.
 Fellowships are generally not available during the summer and are usuall restricted to the academic terms.
 In the majority of cases it is only possible for the college to accommodate the Visiting Fellow, although it may be possible in certain circumstances to accommodate a partner/spouse.
 The availability of Visiting College Fellowships remains at the discretion of the college and Fellowship vacancies may be subject to change at short notice.
 Those scholars holding a Visiting College Fellowship are entitled to apply to become an IAS Affiliate.

-Van Mildert College - apply to the IAS (see: https://www.dur.ac.uk/ias/fellowships/iasfellowship/) for the Arthur Prowse/IAS Fellowship and directly to College for the Arnold Bradshaw Fellowship
+Van Mildert College - for the Arnold Bradshaw Fellowship only

 - College Fellowship - Application Form (last modified: 15 April 2013)